brickbots/PiFinder/docs/build_guide.md

 # Build Guide

 Welcome to the PiFinder build guide!
 Please consult the [Bill of Materials](./BOM.md) for a full list of parts required and reach out with any questions.
-Below are all the parts you'll need for assembly except for the Raspberry Pi model 4 and 3D printed case parts.
+Below are many of the parts you'll need for assembly.
+Not pictured here are the parts for the keypad backlight which is a feature in current versions of the PiFinder.

+This guide currently contains a mix of photos from the older, non-backlit, version and the new backlit version, but the build is the same once you get the backlight components installed.

 ![Part Layout](../images/build_guide/IMG_4633.jpeg)
 ## PiFinder Hat